khabukhadra/khabukhadra/README.md

 ‘Ping A Freelancer’ is a SaaS marketplace that connects freelancers who provide in-home services to clients that need things done, potentially within the hour.
 Be it a painter, a nanny, a tutor, a furniture assembler, or a chiropractor.
 This eliminates intermediaries and ramps up response times, providing flexibility at an affordable rate.

-The modern and simplistic UI’s body is wrapped from all four sides within an iPhone container, demonstrating what I’ve envisioned for the final prototype.
+The program's output when running displays all the required pages and elements.
+I have, however, wrapped the program content within an image of an iPhone, demonstrating what I’ve envisioned for the final prototype.
 The ultimate goal is to transition to a .NET MAUI Blazor Hybrid app.
 Offline capabilties would essentially give users a phonebook of freelancers to contact despite not being able to interact live.
-This would also leverage push notifications and alerts.
+A mobile solution would also leverage push notifications and alerts.
 Only the frontend architecture would need patching.

 ## Typical scenario
 Assume that Dana AlQahtani is planning her daughter's engagement party and would like the services of a photographer and a hairstylist, but hasn't made arrangements, and it's getting quite late to do so.
 She decides to start up Ping A Freelancer to browse its freelancers.<br/><br/>